jm379/blog/posts/1-extending-ruby.md

 # Ruby  2.887397   0.000000   2.887397 (  2.895165)
 ```

-The Leibniz formula is very straightforward to understand and implement, but its convergence is extremely
-slow.
-It requires an enormous amount of terms to calculate a decent amount of decimal places of *π* accurately.

 The benchmark result was obtained on an [AMD Ryzen 5900X](https://www.amd.com/en/products/processors/desktops/ryzen/5000-series/amd-ryzen-9-5900x.html),
 a 12 core CPU, and it still took almost 3 seconds to calculate 100 million terms, while it took near 6.1